tbaranes/VersionTrackerSwift/README.md

 ## Licence

-VersionTracker is available under the MIT license.
+VersionTrackerSwift is available under the MIT license.
 See the LICENSE file for more info.